How to calculate the cost of delivery and ROMI considering purchased orders

 Using a website and category report, marketers analyze which products are best sold on certain websites, which websites should invest more, and which websites take time and don’t bring profit:

 Since the retailer has many activities related to emails, it was also needed to understand which campaign works best and encourages the user to complete the purchase.
-Thanks to the report on MindBox data, the marketers see all parts of the funnel from the moment an email was sent to the moment of purchase.
+Thanks to the report, which uses data from the marketing automation platform, the marketers see all parts of the funnel from the moment an email was sent to the moment of purchase.

 Insights obtained from this report: